marine-cytometry/marine-cytometry.github.io/content/home.md

 title="Symmetrical Signal Detection"
 ) }}

-The MarLux&trade;, uses a unique off-axis illumination geometry that presents particle scatter against a dark background.
+MarCy's cytometers utilize a unique off-axis illumination geometry that presents particle scatter against a dark background.
 Laser reflections that bounce inside the jet and optical elements are directed away from the detector field[^1].